/Sandbox

 Professionally, I've been working doing general business IT support, WordPress and FileMaker development for a local managed services IT…

-I recognize the abuses of the companies currently producing the major AI tools, which I agree often crosses the line into plagiarism, and absolutely takes unfair advantage of existing manual content creators; but I also recognize the validity of art forms that rely on repurposing or mechanically reproducing existing content: collage (in both the visual and aural forms), readymades, "plunderphonics" even arguably photography.
-A great deal has been written about postmodernism's use of juxtaposition, rather than raw creation, as a form of artistic expression.
+I recognize the abuses of the companies currently producing the major AI tools, which I agree often crosses the line into plagiarism, and absolutely takes unfair advantage of existing manual content creators; but I also recognize the validity of an enormous number of art forms that rely on repurposing or mechanically reproducing existing content and/or stochastic generative processes: collage (in both the visual and aural forms), Musique Concrete, readymades in the visual arts, "plunderphonics", to a certain extent turntablism, even arguably photography, as well as music compositional concepts used in the fields of algorithmic composition and aleatorical music, such from composers like John Cage, Pierre Boulez, and even the very foundation of modern electronic music with Pierre Schaeffer's Etude Aux Chemins De Fer.
+A great deal has…

 If you have any questions or concerns, I'm absolutely here to help.
 To get in touch, come to San Francisco and walk down each street shouting my name.
 Here's a map.